adamsoliev/bearblog/intro-sql/blogpost.md

 HAVING COUNT(*) > 2;
 ```

 `GROUPING SETS` is syntactic sugar for running multiple `GROUP BY`s in parallel.
 By using `GROUPING SETS`, you can combine various aggregations into a single query.
-The main advantage is that you have to read data only once while producing many different aggregation sets at the same time.
+The main advantage here is that you read data only once while producing many different aggregation sets at the same time.

-For example, the above two questions can be answered in one query:
+For example, to count the number of books per genre and author simultaneously, you could use:
 ```sql
 SELECT genre, author, COUNT(*)
 FROM books